Best Time of Year to Get Married in Banff National Park

 Winter around Banff tends to be very cold and dry but the snow covered mountains are so magical.
 We do get chinook winds which bring warmer periods through the mountains.
 January is the coldest month of the year with average temps of -15°C (5°F).
 This is a great time of year if you want to take advantage of the ski hills in the mountains, experience a winter wonderland, see a frozen waterfall and curl up by a fireplace in a cozy cabin.

-Here is some amazing winter weddings we have photographed in the mountains:
+Here is some amazing winter elopements we have photographed in the mountains:

 Hana & Nikk – Banff Tunnel Mountain Elopement